-This online offer is not addressed to children under the age of 16.
+This online service is not addressed to children under the age of 16.

 Data processed when our website is visited

-When our website is used for information purposes only, thus when you do not register or otherwise provide us with information, we process only the personal data that your browser transmits to our server.
-If you want to view our website, we collect the following data that are technically necessary to display our website to you and to ensure the website's stability and security (the legal basis is Article 6 (1) (f) GDPR):
+When you use this website for information purposes only, i.e. when you do not register or otherwise provide us with information, we process only the personal data that your browser transmits to our server.
+If you want to browse our website, we collect the following data that are technically necessary to display our website to you and to ensure the website's stability and security (the legal basis is Article 6 (1) (f) GDPR):